meg schutte Meg Schutte Nov 11, 2022

 • Maintenance Fee: If any

-Bank of Hope: Two Ways to Put CDs to Work For You
+Bank of Hope: Find CDs that Work For You

 At Bank of Hope, we’re always looking for new ways to help our customers succeed in life.
 That’s why we’re always prepared to meet marketplace changes.
-We’re proud to offer a new Step Up CD that allows you to lock in a guaranteed rate now with the opportunity for a better rate later.
-Or choose from of three new Promo Plus CDs, offering some of the highest APYs in years.
 Make the most of your money with these limited time, competitive CD offers.
 Don’t wait, apply today.

-Visit our website through the following links to learn more:
+Visit our website through the following link to learn more:

 Meg Schutte is a Bank of Hope Blog contributor.